stephen-fox/wgu/README.md

 ## Configuration

-Configuration is specified using an `ini` file with the same syntax as WireGuard.
-Command line arguments can be used to modify wgu's behavior as well.

 After installing wgu, it is recommended to create an example configuration file and a private key file using the `genconf` command.
-The following example will create a `.wgu` directory in the user's home directory containing an example configuration file and a private key file.
+The following example will create a .wgu directory in the user's home directory containing an example configuration file and a private key file.
 The private key's corresponding public key is written to standard output: